By Mark Samuel –

 During this pandemic era, it’s critical that we all take care of each other instead of leaving it to a manager to take care of everyone.
 And, as managers, we need to create the open and safe space for people to take care of each other by being effective role models.
-Here are some options for taking care of your team.
+Here are some options for taking care of your team and reducing pandemic burnout.

 - Coffee, lunch or tea-time with individual team members to share anything but work.
 This is a great time to be curious and learn more about each person’s history and current life situation, to offer support, and to just be a caring ear to listen to any challenges or wins they have experienced.

 - Ask other team members how they like to be communicated with and any sensitivities they have around communication, especially on screen.
 We have discovered that there is so much diversity in what people like and don’t like.
 For instance, there are those who want to have lunch all together, while others don’t want to be seen eating on screen.
 What are those nuances that you can learn about your teammates during this time period?

 - Increase “human-to-human” connection with others on your team, on other teams, and with your customers.
 Find out each other’s home challenges to determine how the team can be supportive of anyone with small children, taking care of their elderly parents, living with partners working different jobs, or caring for children who need home schooling.
 It’s a great idea to invite the team to brainstorm ideas for how to best accommodate those situations.

 - Communicate – Communicate – Communicate.
 This is a time when added updates, asking questions to clarify goals and assignments, and letting people know of any changes is critical.
 People in remote working conditions require more communication to prevent the stress of “not knowing” or “surprises”.